About Journal of NeuroInterventional Surgery

 The Journal of NeuroInterventional Surgery (JNIS) aims to be the leading peer review journal for scientific research and literature pertaining to the field of neurointerventional surgery.
 The journal launch follows growing professional interest in neurointerventional techniques for the treatment of a range of neurological and neurovascular problems including stroke, aneurysms, vascular malformations, brain tumors, head and neck disorders, and spinal disease .
 Neurointerventional surgery deploys percutaneous techniques for intravascular, spinal, or direct puncture procedures, which minimize pain and the risk of complications, and enhance the speed of recovery.

-BMJ Group publishes JNIS on behalf of the Society for NeuroInterventional Surgery (SNIS).
+BMJ publishes JNIS on behalf of the Society of NeuroInterventional Surgery (SNIS).
 It is also the official journal of the Interventional Chapter of the Australian and New Zealand Society of Neuroradiology (ANZSNR), The Hong Kong Neurological Society (HKNS) and the Neuroradiological Society of Taiwan.

 |Acceptance rate||34.4% for original research submitted in 2012|